Our Team

 Associate Professor Freya Macmillan

-Freya is a Senior Lecturer in Interprofessional Health Sciences in the School of Health Science at Western Sydney University, where she leads the undergraduate Health Promotion program.
+Freya is Associate Pro Vice-Chancellor, Research, at Western Sydney University, where she leads the undergraduate Health Promotion program.
 She is an international leader in diabetes prevention and health promotion program co-creation, implementation, evaluation and translation into ongoing policy and practice.
 Towards her research, she has secured >$8.2M project funding, resulting in 61 peer reviewed publications and 14 prizes and awards since completing her PhD in 2013.
 Her prizes and awards have included winning the Western VC Excellence as an ECR award (2019) and the Western Research Impact Competition (2020).

 She is Deputy Director of the Diabetes, Obesity and Metabolism Translational Research Unit (DOMTRU) at Western Sydney University and is co-lead the Sydney Partnership for Health, Education, Research & Enterprise (SPHERE) Diabetes, Obesity and Metabolic disorders Clinical Academic Group (CAG) Prevention working group, as well an executive member of the overall CAG.
 In these roles, she leads research focused on developing community-based lifestyle programs, particularly models incorporating peer support and for underserved communities, for the prevention and management of diabetes and in collaboration with those receiving and delivering these programs.
 Freya is a registered health promotion practitioner and as a Board member of the Australian Health Promotion Association (AHPA), she has provided leadership in initiatives such as the development and implementation of AHPAs online journal club for health promotion professionals – one of the first public health professional associations worldwide and first nationally to initiate an online journal club.